2026 NBA bracket odds, predictions, best bets: NBA playoff picks by expert on 101-60 run

 Hoops fans won't have to wait until next March to fill out brackets with the arrival of the 2026 NBA playoffs bracket challenge.
 The premise is the same as the college version as you'll make NBA picks on who will advance through each round.
 However, with your NBA bracket picks, you also make NBA predictions on how many games each series will last.
 Once the play-in tournament completes the NBA playoffs bracket, the postseason will start in earnest on Saturday with four Game 1s, followed by the remaining series openers on Sunday.
 OKC is the +100 favorite to repeat as champs, per the latest NBA futures odds from FanDuel Sportsbook, but the Thunder were pushed to seven games in multiple series last year.

 The respective No. 2 seeds, the Celtics (+550) and Spurs (+550), are next in line, while the East's top-seeded Pistons are at +1800, behind the Nuggets (+1200) and Cavaliers (+1300).
-The Lakers, who will not have Luka Doncic (hamstring) or Austin Reaves (oblique) slot in at +25000.
-F Before making any NBA bracket picks, be sure to check out the 2026 NBA playoff predictions from SportsLine expert Mike Barner.
+The Lakers, who will not have Luka Doncic (hamstring) or Austin Reaves (oblique) slot in at +25000, though Houston's Kevin Durant (knee) is listed as questionable for Game 1.
+Before making any NBA bracket picks, be sure to check out the 2026 NBA playoff predictions from SportsLine expert Mike Barner.

 Visit our DraftKings promo code review to see their latest offers and get started.